East Coast Bays

-East Coast Bays is a string of small suburbs that form the northernmost part of the North Shore, part of the contiguous Auckland metropolitan area in New Zealand.
-The suburbs line the north-east coast of the city along the shore of the Hauraki Gulf and Rangitoto Channel.
-They stretch from Long Bay in the north to Castor Bay in the south.
+East Coast Bays is an urban area along the east coast of the North Shore in New Zealand.
+First established as independent borough during the 1950s, East Coast Bays became contiguous with the Auckland urban area and was amalgamated into North Shore City and later into Auckland Council.
+East Coast Bays lines the north-east coast of the city along the shore of the Hauraki Gulf and Rangitoto Channel.
 They include, from north to south, Long Bay, Torbay, Waiake Bay, Browns Bay, Rothesay Bay, Murrays Bay, Mairangi Bay, Campbells Bay and Castor Bay.
+Most of the East Coast Bays are covered under the East Coast Bays subdivision of the Hibiscus and Bays local board area.